-We received two recent sightings of Egyptian Nightjars (Caprimulgus aegyptius) in this February from two Moroccan birding hotspots: Aousserd in Western Sahara and Merzouga in Eastern Sahara.
+We received two recent sightings of Egyptian Nightjars (Caprimulgus aegyptius) in this February from two important birding hotspots: Aousserd in Western Sahara and Merzouga in Eastern Sahara.

-Because Egyptian Nightjars are not known to occur in the breeding areas in February, I did a quick search in grey literature and found that the species was recorded at Mergouga in this month since at least 2007.
-I list here known observations starting from the earliest:
+The Egyptian Nightjars are not known to occur in their Northwest African breeding areas in February.
+Because of this, I did a quick search in grey literature and found that the species was recorded at Mergouga in February since at least 2007.
+I list below all known observations starting from the earliest:

 - One bird seen in a wadi south of Auberge Kasbah Said (near Merzouga) on 20 Feb.
 2007 by Scandinavian birder Stefan Magnusson and his colleagues.

-- One bird photographed (pic 2) between Rissani and Merzouga on 26 Feb.
+- One bird photographed between Rissani and Merzouga on 26 Feb.
 2014 by Dutch birder Maurice Elf.

-- Lahcen Ouacha, a local Berber bird guide in the region of Merzouga-Rissani also confirmed the observations of the Egyptian Nightjars in the breeding area in February.
+- Lahcen Ouacha, a local bird guide in the region of Merzouga-Rissani also confirmed the arrival of the Egyptian Nightjars in the breeding area in mid-February.
+Moreover, some of the observations mentioned above were made with his help.

-On the other hand, a road-killed Egyptian Nightjar was photographed in Aousserd region on 29 November 2012 by Mohamed Mediani.
+On the other hand, a road-killed Egyptian Nightjar was photographed in Aousserd region on 29 November 2012 by Mohamed Mediani and his colleagues.
 This bird along with two records in late October (see table 1 in Mediani et al. 2013) may have been wintering birds rather than late migrants.

 Available information in the literature (e.g. Thévenot et al. 2003) gave ‘early to mid March’ as the arrival date to the breeding areas for the species.
 Comparing this with the dates of the observations mentioned above we can see that the Egyptian Nightjars appear to “arrive” at least 15-20 days earlier.
 Following these observations, I am thinking about three non-exclusive explanations: